 In August 2009, the Company created Orion Engineered Systems, a new operating division offering additional alternative renewable energy systems.
-During the quarter ended December 31, 2010, the new division exceeded the thresholds for segment reporting and, accordingly, the Company introduced the presentation of operating segments in that quarter.
-See Note I "Segment Reporting" of these financial statements for further discussion of our reportable segments.
+The Company first introduced the presentation of operating segments for the quarter ended December 31, 2010.
+See Note J "Segment Reporting" of these financial statements for further discussion of our reportable segments.